sohankyatham/ypeng-data-acquisition/README.md

 # Y-PENG Research: Data Analysis & Dashboard

-This repository contains scripts for collecting, analyzing, and visualizing LabView data for the Y-PENG project, along with a deployable Streamlit dashboard to interactively explore the results.
+This repository contains scripts for collecting, analyzing, and visualizing data obtained through LabVIEW for the Y-PENG project, along with a deployable Streamlit dashboard to interactively explore the results.

-Research scripts/workflows & data analysis jupyter notebooks in scripts/

-Deployable Streamlit dashboard in dashboard/

 - GUI-based CSV selection
 - Error handling in GUI (not terminal)
 - Automatic visualization
 - Save Analysis Results

+Research scripts/workflows & data analysis jupyter notebooks in scripts/ Deployable Streamlit dashboard in dashboard/